Gertrude C. Bussey

-Gertrude Carman Bussey (13 January 1888 – 12 March 1961) was an American academic philosopher and activist for women's rights, civil liberties, and peace.
+Gertrude Carman Bussey (January 13, 1888 in New York City – March 12, 1961) was an American academic philosopher and activist for women's rights, civil liberties, and peace.

 Education and academic career

+Gertrude Bussey, the daughter of Grace Fletcher Bussey and lawyer William George Bussey, was privately educated at several New York preparatory schools.

-Gertrude Bussey first attended Barnard College before graduating with a Bachelor of Arts in 1908 from Wellesley College.
+Bussey first attended Barnard College before graduating with a Bachelor of Arts in 1908 from Wellesley College.
 After graduate study at Columbia University in 1908-1909 and teaching at a private school in Bronxville she went on to do further study at Oxford University during 1912-14.
 She then went to Northwestern University and became, in 1915, its first student to receive a PhD in philosophy.
-In the same year Dr. Bussey was appointed as an instructor of philosophy at Goucher College.
+That same year, she was appointed as an instructor of philosophy at Goucher College.
 She was promoted to full professor in 1921, and became chair of the philosophy department in 1924, a position she held until her retirement in 1953.
-In 1954 she received an honorary Doctor of Humane Letters (LHD) from the college.
+In 1954, she received an honorary Doctor of Humane Letters (LHD) from the college.

-In 1912 the Open Court Publishing Company produced a French/English version of Man a Machine by Julien Offray de La Mettrie that was founded on Bussey's translation (revised by Mary Whiton Calkins with the help of M. Carret and George Santayana) and included historical and philosophical notes that were condensed and adapted from a thesis on La Mettrie presented by Bussey to Wellesley College.
+In 1912, the Open Court Publishing Company produced a French/English version of Man a Machine by Julien Offray de La Mettrie that was founded on Bussey's translation (revised by Mary Whiton Calkins with the help of M. Carret and George Santayana) and included historical and philosophical notes that were condensed and adapted from a thesis on La Mettrie presented by Bussey to Wellesley College.
 It was reprinted in 1927 and 1943.
 This was the only available English translation of La Mettrie made since 1750 and no newer English translation was made available until 1994.
-Her PHd dissertation "Typical Recent Conceptions of Freedom", of which several chapters were previously published in The Philosophical Review and The Monist, was published in 1917 and was republished in 1990.
+Her PhD dissertation, Typical Recent Conceptions of Freedom, of which several chapters were previously published in The Philosophical Review and The Monist, was published in 1917.
 In the same she discusses various then contemporary naturalistic conceptions of freedom and determinism related to the issue of free will including those of Ernst Haeckel, William James, Henri Bergson and Bernard Bosanquet.
 Bussey's later articles were concerned with religion.